 In another article on Arab Uprising & Women’s Rights: Lessons from Iran, Haideh Moghissi wrote; For a variety of reasons, the establishment of full-fledged Islamist states, à la Iran, may not be in order.
 But the very experience of Iran warns us of the serious challenges ahead for democratic forces.
 The devastating example of the reversal of revolutionary aspirations and demands in the aftermath of the 1979 revolution, following the establishment of an archaic, rights-negating, misogynist theocracy, bore enormous costs for women, who had supported the revolution in the millions and in different forms.

-For women in particular, a revolution whose mobilizing demands were freedom, democracy and social justice turned into a huge prison under the self-appointed guardians of Shari’a.
+For women, in particular, a revolution whose mobilising demands were freedom, democracy and social justice turned into a huge prison under the self-appointed guardians of Shari’a.
 In fact the repeated defeats of progressive social and political movements in Iran throughout the 20th century have been profound for Iranian women: the most basic demands of activists of women’s “right to have rights,” to use Hannah Arendt’s profound concept, are still those first articulated in the early 1900s that have remained unfulfilled ever since.

 On this 2014 International Women’s Day, the Kurdish & Middle Eastern Women’s Organisation implores women’s organisations from around the world to join forces in petitioning their respective governments to make the equal rights of women a political priority and to make available the resources to bring these about.